The 2026 Crafting Adventures

 More wood carving, this time setting up for future plans.
 I've seen dozens of people with porch geese, or little desk geese, that they dress up with the changing seasons.
 This little desk cat will be waiting and ready for their first outfit.

-a wooden carved cat painted with grey stripes More on Tumblr Return to Top
+a wooden carved cat painted with grey stripesa wooden carved cat wearing a pride flag cape More on Tumblr Return to Top

 SharkTea Website